devcat-studio/kailua/kailua_vsc/README.md

 * remove "Standalone Checker" section and rename "Installation and Usage" to "Usage"
 * remove "Source Organization" section
 * convert all images into the data URIs
--->
+* reword the non-Windows indications to refer to the repository -->

 [한국어](https://github.com/devcat-studio/kailua/tree/master/README.ko.md)